-· Health Interventions
+- Health Interventions

-Various team members are playing an important role in the international effort to develop ICD-11, the next edition of the ICD due for publication by the World Health Organisation (WHO) in 2015.
-The implications and opportunities for Australia and other countries as a result of ICD-11 have been kept under close attention by NCCH, and we are well placed to give expert advice on activity based funding and broader statistical applications.
+The NCCH team is expert in the development, maintenance and use of ICD-10 and ICD-10-AM for the classification of diseases and health conditions in all morbidity settings, including hospitals and other health service areas.
+Select team members are playing an important role in the international effort to develop ICD-11, the next edition of the ICD due for publication by the World Health Organization (WHO) in 2018.
+The implications and opportunities for Australia and other countries as a result of ICD-11 have been kept under close attention by NCCH, and we are well placed to give expert advice on ICD-11 in relation to activity based funding and broader statistical applications.

-Functioning and Disability Classification
+Functioning and Disability Diseases and other health conditions

 For functioning and disability classification applications, NCCH works closely with ICF Australia at the University.

 NCCH is uniquely placed to advise on the application of ICD, ACHI, AR-DRGs, ICF and ICHI in activity based funding/casemix environments.